-Large Standalone Memorial: Memorials are limited to a height of nine feet.
-The museum has established a maximum memorial cost to regulate the memorial scope/size.
 In addition to the actual memorial cost, the donating organization must budget for a sturdy concrete pad, a memorial park maintenance fee, and other organizational expenses.
-Subsequent phases may add memorial content, which is our current intent through an Operational and Strategic funding raising phases.
+After the initial design is complete, organizations may subsequently add memorial content, which is an option the Executive Committee is considering in our designs

 After installation of a new memorial, there is often a dedication event; a recent example is the Gold Star Family Memorial dedication in November of 2018.

 The F-111 Memorial Foundation Executive Committee surveyed the community twice to discern memorial design content; both surveys had similar results (see “Survey Results” below).
 In July and August 2020, Lockheed Martin Aeronautics (LM Aero) offered some conceptual designs for our use, which served as reference points for Executive Committee discussions with local memorial fabrication companies.

 Two local companies chose to further develop those concepts and submitted them for our consideration.
 A cross-functional group of donors reviewed the submissions and provided feedback to the Executive Committee.
 The concept depicted below, submitted by Laser Imaging & Design, Inc. of Lebanon OH, was unanimously approved (see “Winning Conceptual Design” below).
 We will continue to work with NMUSAF personnel and Laser Imaging & Design to refine the F/FB/EF-111 memorial design.

 Click Chart To Expand